rubymonsters/ruby-for-beginners/source/10-objects/04-calling.md

 to, and then, with the dot `.`, send a message by specifying the method name.

 <p class="hint">
-A dot is used to called a method on an object.
+A dot is used to call a method on an object.
 </p>

 Imagine the string `name` is a person you can talk to.
 You can ask questions by